cc65/cc65/libsrc/float/readme.md

 ### Roadmap

 - Test/Fix using the Softfloat lib some more
-- Find some generic math functions that we can use
+- Find some more generic math functions that we can use in softmath
 - When all obvious tests have been created and work OK, we can merge

 After the merge, the following things can be done more or less independent from